 Prior to its final defense, the student's completed dissertation (i.e., the version of the dissertation deemed ready for defense by committee members) must be registered with the Office of the University Dean of Graduate Studies.
 The registered version of your dissertation (called the registration copy) to be used at the defense is not a draft.
 Although the examining committee may require revisions after the defense, the dissertation that is uploaded to the PhD completion website for registration for the final defense should be in final form.
-The Program Director, associate dean, dean, University Dean or appointed oral examination chair may turn back any dissertation that is insufficiently edited or carelessly formatted, and the defense will be postponed.
+The Program Director, Senior Associate Dean, SON Dean, University Dean, or appointed oral examination chair may turn back any dissertation that is insufficiently edited or carelessly formatted, postponing the defense.
 It is in your best interest to produce a polished, carefully edited and well-written document for evaluation by the dissertation defense committee and chair.